 We tend to sparingly use the word “icon” as it has become a marketing tool rather than a proper definition of the status of a model.
 There are, however, true icons of watchmaking, timepieces that are known far beyond the small circle of seasoned collectors.
-And most are, sadly maybe, watches created first for men.
+And most are, sadly maybe, luxury replica watches UK created first for men.
 When it comes to feminine watches, fewer models have gained cult status, but the luxury fake Chopard Happy Sport and its dancing diamonds is surely one of them.
 Created in 1993, its design has evolved years after years but in 2021, the brand introduces a revamped collection, which includes the Chopard Happy Sport “The First,” limited-edition re-releases of the very first watch presented.

 THE 1993 CHOPARD HAPPY SPORT